 Poet Edna St. Vincent Millay (1892-1950) and her husband Eugen Jan Boissevain moved into this narrow house as newlyweds in the fall of 1923.
+(Millay’s middle name derives from St. Vincent’s Hospital, where her uncle’s life was saved before her birth.)
 The four 19th-century buildings at 73 to 77 Bedford Street, which includes this home, were redesigned by architect Ferdinand Savignano that year for a group of artists, writers, and actors.
 The short stoops of all of these homes were removed and front doors were added in the rear, which opened onto a common garden accessed via a narrow alley from Commerce Street (the front stoops have since been reconstructed).
 At that time, the stepped parapet was added and casement windows were cut into all the windows of what would become Millay’s home.

 Before moving to Bedford Street, the openly bisexual Millay had already established herself as a central figure in Bohemian Greenwich Village.
 Known to her friends as “Vincent,” Millay was an early member of the Provincetown Players, a theater group that performed in playhouses at No. 139 and then 133 MacDougal Street (both demolished), just south of Washington Square Park.
 During these years two of her residences included 139 Waverly Place and 25 Charlton Street, both of which are still standing.